rivm-syso/dynamic-era-energy/README.md

-# solar-simplebox
+# Dynamic emission and fate modelling for energy systems

-Work on end of life and emission modelling of PV systems linked to environmental fate model SimpleBox
+Analysis of material flows of metals applied in energy systems coupled to environmental fate model SimpleBox (https://github.com/rivm-syso/SimpleBox).

+The vignettes and data here are provided as supporting information to different analysis.